Learning Gaussian Graphical Models with Latent Confounders: Problem setup and review

-Although both LVGGM and the PCA+GGM are methods for solving the same problem, they have different motivations.
-As described in previous sections, identifiability in LVGGM models requires that $\Lb_{\Omegab}$ is sufficiently dense, whereas identifiability in PCA+GGM requires that the norm of $\Lb_{\Sigmab}$ dominates the norm of $\Sigmab$.
-In many cases, it is likely that the data is corrupted by multiple sources of confounding.
-For example, in the biological application discussed in section \ref{sec:gene}, both batch effects and unmeasured biological variables likely confound estimates of graph structure between observed variables.
+As previously mentioned, while LVGGM and PCA+GGM solve the same problem, they are motivated by different sources of confounding.
+In applications, the observed data may be corrupted by multiple sources of confounding, and thus elements from both methods are needed.
+For example, in the biological application discussed in Section \ref{sec:gene}, both batch effects and unmeasured biological variables likely confound estimates of graph structure between observed variables.
+This motivates us to propose the PCA+LVGGM strategy described below.

 As (\ref{eqn:omega_obs}) illustrated, the observed precision matrix $\Omegab^{'}$ may have been corrupted by a latent factor $\Lb_{\Omegab}$:

 Now, rewriting (\ref{eqn:spluslomega_prime}) in terms of $\Sigmab= \Omegab^{-1}$ and ${{{\Sigmab}}^{'}}= {{{\Omegab}}^{'}}^{-1}$, applying the Sherman-Morrison identity on $\Omegab^{'}$ gives,